-In 2-node or 3-node clusters each database node has a full copy of user data stored on Azure disks attached to that database node.
-The FlashGrid Read-Local[TM] Technology allows serving all read I/O from the locally attached disks, which significantly improves both read and write I/O performance.
-Read requests avoid the extra network hop, thus reducing the latency and the amount of network traffic.
+In 2-node or 3-node clusters each database node has a full copy of user data stored on Amazon EBS volume(s) attached to that database node.
+The FlashGrid Read-Local[TM] Technology allows serving all read I/O from locally attached disks.
+This significantly improves both read and write I/O performance.
+Read requests avoid the extra network hop, thus reducing latency and the amount of network traffic.
 As a result, more network bandwidth is available for the write I/O traffic.